 - Between countries, to show the size of a country's economy relative to other countries or groups of countries.

 - Between countries on a per capita basis, to show the average wealth or poverty of individuals in a country compared to people in other countries.

-- Without adjustments for inflation and purchasing power (that is, on a nominal basis), or:
+- Without adjustments for inflation and purchasing power.

-- With adjustments for inflation and purchasing power (that is, on a PPP basis).
+- With adjustments for inflation and purchasing power.

 - GDP = Consumption + Investment + Government spending + Exports - Imports

 - GNI = GDP + payments by foreign nationals into the country for such things as investments (interest and dividends), less similar payments paid out of the country.

 - GNP = GDP + Net Income Receipts from assets abroad less income of foreign nationals within the country.